 Here are 20 unique photos of this beautiful building, including paintings, photos of the damage and reconstruction, and spectacular modern-day views!

 Aleah is a graduate of Southern Virginia University, where she studied English, Creative Writing, and Dance.
-She now works full time as a social media manager, writer, and editor.
-Aleah served a mission in California and is addicted to organic milk, Lang Leav poetry, Gaynor Minden pointe shoes, and Bollywood movies.
+She now works full time as a marketing and product manager, writer, and editor.
+Aleah served a mission in California and is loves organic milk, Lang Leav poetry, Gaynor Minden pointe shoes, and Bollywood movies.